 • Many venues require more up front cost because they have limited availability.
 Once you book your time slot, it’s tough to “unreserve that”.
 On average, venues require around 50% up front.

-• All tent companies are different but you’re likely to pay only 25% up front and the remaining balance before your wedding.
+• All tent companies are different but you’re likely to pay between 25% to 50% up front as a non-refundable deposit and the remaining balance before your wedding.

 • We had this happen once.
 A client was renting a tent from us but at a venue.
 They wanted the tent on top of a hill because it overlooked a beautiful pond.
 The owner of the property ended up putting a fence and small shed in the desired tent spot and completely changed the location of our install.
 You have no say in what happens to the property from the time of booking to the time of your event.